House breaks impasse, passes security funding without provisions

 “I think anybody who’s been watching this knew this is where we were going to end up back in December,” said Representative Thomas Massie, a conservative Republican from Kentucky.

-Writing by John Whitesides; Editing by Kevin Drawbaugh, G Crosse, Grant McCool and Ken Wills
+Writing by John Whitesides; Editing by Kevin Drawbaugh, G Crosse and Grant McCool